 A chemical reaction occurs in the following experiments which creates carbon dioxide bubbles.
 There is very small chance that the bubbles can rise out of the dish and if you are watching too closely can splash into your eyes.
 If this happens, immediately flush the eyes with water until they are no longer irritated.

 To prevent this unlikely event from happening, don’t observe the reaction too closely, and/or wear eye protection.
+I highly recommend these safety glasses that my kids and I use and they fit the kids well!

 Food coloring can stain clothing, furniture, and skin.
 Before using food coloring, it’s a good idea to protect your work surfaces by covering them with newspapers or paper towels and wear clothes you don’t mind getting stained.
 It’s always a good idea to read the labels on the food coloring and choose a brand that has ingredients you are comfortable with using in your home.